7/30/2024

 Blaine Heck

+Got it.
 That's helpful, Steve.
-Just following up on the same story on why guidance increased, it looked like at least some if not most of that increase was expense related.
-So maybe, Anthony, can you just talk through some of the components there?
+Just following up on the same stir and why guidance increase, you know, it looks like at least some, if not most of that increase was expense related.
+So maybe Anthony, can you just talk through some of the components there?
 Are there potentially any more significant tax appeals that could change the outlook again in the second half?
-And then on the weather-related expenses, I'm assuming this is savings relative to kind of what you had budgeted in the first half of the year, not any expectation for lower expenses, but just want to confirm on that.
+And then on the weather related expenses, I'm assuming this is savings relative to kind of what you had budgeted in the first half of the year, not any expectation for lower expenses, but Just want to confirm on that.

 speaker

 You're correct on all those points.
-The weather-related expenses were experienced in the first quarter and we reported through our results for the first three months.
+The weather-related expenses were experienced in the first quarter and were reported through our results for the first three months.
 The successful real estate tax appeal in Baltimore came through our second quarter results.
-We'll see some benefit of that going forward because that reduction will continue through the current year expense and into the future.
+We'll see some benefit of that going forward. because that reduction will continue through the current year expense and into the future.
 But if you look at the total change in same property cash NOI in terms of gross dollars between the 6% original guidance and the 8%, it's about $7 million.
-About 30% of that is expense related and the balance is a combination of stronger renewals, lower free rent on renewals, and better economics on our leases.
+About 30% of that is expense related, and the balance is a combination of Stronger renewals, lower free rent on renewals, and better economics on our leases.

 speaker